What’s the guaranteed way to make money in a gold rush?

 You might feel that your particular product isn’t a natural fit for this desire.

 And you may be right.

-However, if you’re in network marketing, then know that the industry is ultimately about connecting other people.
+However, if you’re building a network marketing business, then know that the industry is ultimately about connecting other people.

 Whether you’re serving your customers or helping your fellow distributors and team members build, connection is always priority number one.